peterbjornx/meloader/README.md

 A commit adding license headers will soon follow.

 Much of the later achievements demoed using this project were done on a local branch which I lost, resetting the project to its progress at April 21st 2019.
+This also means that the hardware register names and structures as used by this tool do not represent my current understanding of the ME hardware.

 Running the tool requires mmaping addresses from 0x1000 onward and so means that low mmap addresses should be enabled.